Strophox/mazing/README.md

 ## Don't you have exams to write?
-Graph algorithms are interesting, and ASCII art is cool, and, messing with mazes is tons of fun, and I, uh, kinda got lost learning about different color systems, Python decorators were kinda cool, and uh...
+Messing with mazes is tons of fun, and their [graph algorithms](http://www.jamisbuck.org/presentations/rubyconf2011/index.html) are interesting, also [ASCII art](https://en.wikipedia.org/wiki/ASCII_art) is cool, and, then I uh, kinda got lost learning about different [color systems](https://bottosson.github.io/posts/oklab/) and [good scientific heatmap colors](https://www.youtube.com/watch?v=o9KxYxROSgM) too, and, and understanding [Python decorators](https://stackoverflow.com/questions/308999/what-does-functools-wraps-do) was kinda good, so uh....

 # Gallery